tangshuang/nautil/docs/component/event-stream.md

   }

   onInit() {
-    // here, we should use `change` as event stream's name this.on('change', this.handleChange)
+    // here, we should use `change` or `Change` as event stream's name
+    // the first case of stream's name is uppercase, but we can use lowercase for it to write more comfortable this.subscribe('change', this.handleChange)
   }

   onUnmount() {
-    this.off('change', this.handleChange)
+    this.unsubscribe('change', this.handleChange)
   }

   handleInput = (e) => {
-    // use emit to active stream
+    // use dispatch to active stream
-    // skill: you can emit('Change') or emit('change'), they are the same this.emit('change', e)
+    // skill: you can dispatch('Change') or dispatch('change'), they are the same this.dispatch('change', e)
   }
 }
 ```